-You might have heard of terms such as “Bitcoin mining” and “Bitcoin miners” whenever cryptocurrency pops up into a conversation.
-As funny as it may look, there are no actual people wearing miner hats and armed with pickaxes that work relentlessly somewhere in a utopian Bitcoin mine.
+You might have heard of terms such as “Bitcoin mining” and “Bitcoin miners” whenever cryptocurrency pops up in a conversation.
+But, as funny as it may look, there are no people wearing miner hats armed with pickaxes that work relentlessly somewhere in a utopian Bitcoin mine.

 Here is what Bitcoin Mining and Bitcoin Miners stand for:

 The Bitcoin mining process begins with the miners diving into the new block of transactions.
 Here, they enter the contest to solve a complex math problem.
-Getting the right answer to the puzzle requires them to spend a significant amount of energy, which is why mining requires compelling hardware systems.
-The most popular Bitcoin miners are Application-Specific Integrated Circuits (ASICS) computers that compete in an increasingly laborious race for more Bitcoins.
+Getting the correct answer to the puzzle requires them to spend a significant amount of energy, which is why mining requires effective hardware systems.
+The most popular Bitcoin miners are Application-Specific Integrated Circuits (ASICS) computers that compete in an increasingly grueling race for more Bitcoins.

 Once the first miner solves the puzzle, it sends it for validation to all the other miners in the peer-to-peer network.
 Individual approval from each mining computer certifies the block and legitimizes the transaction.
-If you want to acquire Bitcoin through mining, you will need a powerful computer and a great deal of perseverance.
-However, the possibilities of increasing your virtual wealth are endless.
+To acquire Bitcoin through mining, you will need a powerful computer and perseverance.
+However, the possibilities for increasing your virtual wealth are endless.

 How to buy Bitcoin

 Besides mining, you can buy Bitcoin and even receive them for goods and services.
-It takes just a few minutes to set up a virtual wallet and start acquiring cryptocurrency.
-Numerous companies facilitate this process, and over 100,000 merchants that accept digital cash as a payment method.
+Setting up a virtual wallet and acquiring cryptocurrency takes just a few minutes.
+Numerous companies facilitate this process, and over 100,000 merchants accept digital cash as a payment method.
 You can easily use an exchange platform that hosts virtual wallets to start storing, tracking, and spending your digital cash.

 Alternatively, you can purchase Bitcoin in an offline (or tête-à-tête) meeting with a trusted owner where you can exchange real cash for virtual money.
 In this case, you do not need a mitigating authority to complete the transaction.
 So, you venture into it at your own risk.